 Clinical Experiences and Other Training Opportunities

-This track offers training at the following primary sites: Metropolitan Children and Youth Services Clinic, The Tulane Infant Team/Parenting Education Program, and Tulane University Hospital and Clinic, including Tulane Hospital Behavioral Health Clinic.
+This track offers training at the following primary sites: Metropolitan Children and Youth Services Clinic, The Tulane Parenting Education Program, and Tulane University Hospital and Clinic, including Tulane Hospital Behavioral Health Clinic.
 These sites and the clinical training acquired at each are discussed in detail below.

 The Metropolitan Children and Youth Services Clinic, located at 719 Elysian Fields Avenue in New Orleans, is a community-based, outpatient mental health clinic.
 The clinic serves children, adolescents, and their families who reside on the East Bank of Orleans Parish in the city of New Orleans.
 Individuals ages 0 to 18 years are seen at the clinic for behavioral, emotional, psychological, and/or psychiatric difficulties.
 This licensed community mental health center provides an array of services: screening and assessment; emergency crisis care; individual evaluation and treatment; medication administration and management; clinical casework services; specialized services for children and adolescents; and individual, dyadic, family and group psychotherapy.

 Staff at the Clinic include Tulane University School of Medicine faculty members from the Department of Psychiatry and Behavioral Sciences, Section of Child Psychiatry.
 The mental health disciplines represented at the clinic include social work, psychology and psychiatry.
 Trainees from psychology and psychiatry rotate through the clinic.
 The Clinic offers a continuum of care for various levels of acuity.
 Comprehensive evaluations are conducted once a patient is referred to one of the services offered by the Clinic.
 The clinic is open Monday through Friday.
 The interns conduct various interventions at the clinic.
 Depending upon the needs of the patient, these may include intake evaluations, psychological testing, consultation, and psychotherapy.
-The clinic is comprised of three specialty clinics: Infant Mental Health, Trauma and ADHD.
-The interns will see clients from any of the three specialty clinics.
+The clinic is comprised of a general clinic, which serves primarily youth with histories of trauma and/or diagnosis of ADHD, and a specialty clinic, which offers Infant Mental Health services for children under 6 years of age.

 As part of this rotation, the interns will: